 Were heralding the birth of morn.

-In the third quatrain the speaker continues with the same thought, but she moves down to spend time speaking on the “plain,” or fields which stretch out before her.
+In the third quatrain of ‘Morning on the Sinnecock’, the speaker continues with the same thought, but she moves down to spend time speaking on the “plain,” or fields that stretch out before her.
 They expand, as the sky does, farther than she could ever see.
 They are filled with “waving corn” and played host to “warbling birds.”
 The birds sing out from all around her, “heralding” the “morn” with their song.

 While here and there a cottage quaint